par3k/MobileAppDev/README.md

 # Mobile Application Development
-BJTU Software Engineering School</br>
-Mobile Application Final Project</br>
+BJTU Software Engineering School Mobile Application Final Project</br>

 * This application was inspired by 'Everytime', a famous Korean student support application.
 * Project was based on Java, PHP and MySQL Database system.